Jvheaney/ru-social/README.md

 ### Press (Again)
 Around the time of our groups and group chat launch, we had been approached four times by student journalists; two from the largest student-run news outlet on campus, one from the outlet that ran our initial piece now a year prior, and the last one from the school's radio station.

-The articles were all incredibly nice to us, and certainly helped us market groups group chats as best as we could.
+The articles were all incredibly nice to us, and certainly helped us market groups and group chats as best as we could.
 They spoke very highly of our services, which reassured us despite our now slowing metrics.

 ### RU Bot or Not, Valentine's Day 2021 Special
 For our Valentine's Day event, we challenged the student body to answer a handful of questions leading up to Valentine's Day in an event we called RU Bot or Not.
 The premise was simple; we would collect answers from the student body for 10 or so days, then we would release a Turing-test like game on Valentine's Day where the student had to guess who was the human out of 3 chatters.
 If they guessed correctly, they got the human's Instagram handle.

 This was a lot of fun to create.
 The questionnaire portion leading up to Valentine's Day was a few textareas stacked on top of eachother with some fancy web-UI to make it pop.
 The game itself has a fun story attached to it.

 It's February 13th at around 5pm, and I have not even started developing the game.
 We are launching both Social Scoop and RU Bot or Not on the same day, and I have been focusing entirely on Social Scoop.
-Your friend asks you if you want to go out to hang out with him and few girls; what do you say?
+Your friend asks you if you want to go and hang out with him and a few girls; what do you say?
 Sure, give me 5 minutes.

 I get back home at 11pm, still without a single line of code written.
 I make myself a cup of coffee, something that had become a bit of ritual at 11pm while staring at RU Mine code, and get to work.